karlgray/git-scripts/README.md

 # What the scripts do.

 Each of these should be placed in your .bashrc file then either log out and back in or run this command.

 *source ~/.bashrc*

+In each command below you will see a brief description of it's intent, the usage, then a list of steps it takes.

 ## gittest()